 The very first Beer Bike was held on May 5, 1957, just over a month after the inception of the residential colleges.
 Baker College finished first, followed by Will Rice and Wiess.
 Hanszen was disqualified for taking a “shortcut.”
 Since then, Beer Bike has gradually evolved into what it is today.
 Despite past changes and changes to come, Beer Bike will always remain what is was first intended to be: a friendly competition between the colleges; in short, uniquely Rice.

-Your Beer Bike coordinators this year are Ashton Duke and Colin Feng.
+Your Beer Bike coordinators for 2022-2023 are Anne Wang and Nayna Nambiar.
 If you have any questions, comments, concerns or general feedback, please email firstname.lastname@example.org.